aws-samples/sagemaker-studio-mlflow-integration/README.md

 ### Create and configure AWS Cloud9 environment

-Log into the AWS Management Console and search for the [Cloud9](https://aws.amazon.com/cloud9/) in the search bar.
+Log into the AWS Management Console and search for [Cloud9](https://aws.amazon.com/cloud9/) in the search bar.
 Click Cloud9 and create an AWS Cloud9 environment region based on Amazon Linux 2.
-For the instance type, we tested with a `t3.medium`, but you can very likely use a Free-Tier eligible instance.
+For the instance type, we tested with a `t3.large`, but you can very likely use a Free-Tier eligible instance.

 ### Provisioning AWS resources using the AWS CDK